Atlanta Work Injury Lawyers

 Contact Allen & Scofield Injury Lawyers, LLC Today

-At Allen & Scofield Injury Lawyers, LLC, we have witnessed firsthand how devastating workplace accidents can be.
+At Allen & Scofield Injury Lawyers, LLC, we have witnessed firsthand how devastating getting injured at work can be.
 We know the fear and worry your family faces when you are hurt, and there is the prospect of you being forced to take a lower paying job or not returning to work at all.
 That is why we fight hard for workers’ rights, including your right to medical and income benefits.

 Let us represent your interests after any serious work injury.
 We will not be intimidated by your employer or their insurance carrier, and we will not back down from obtaining the maximum compensation possible from those responsible for your injuries.